9anon/ezrahub/README.md

 - Bumplocking
 - Thread and post search

+## Status
+Ezra Hub is currently a BETA release.
+We acknowledge that not everything fully works, and there may be bugs.

 ## License

 Ezra Hub is licensed under the GPLv2.
 See the included LICENSE file.